Models instead of source code

 Model‑driven systems attack this fragility by preserving functional identity in a form that is independent of the underlying technology.
 Instead of expressing behavior only in source code, they capture it in declarative models and treat runtimes, frameworks, and infrastructure as interchangeable “technical shells”.
 Swapping that shell keeps the system alive without losing the context encoded in the model.

-2. Define clear “contracts” between model and execution (generation, adapters, or interpreters).
+Define clear contracts between model and execution (generation, adapters, or interpreters).
+This matters because contracts prevent “model drift” and make portability intentional instead of accidental.

 If we ignore this, systems will continue to “break” at each major technology change.
 Functional knowledge will remain scattered across code, difficult to discover, preserve, and evolve.
 Every modernization cycle will feel like starting from scratch instead of building on what the organization already learned.